Superrehtard/old_diaspora_wiki/Become-a-Contributor.md

 ## Ways to get involved
 Diaspora needs all sort of help, way more than just code!
-(if anyone wants to link to getting started on any of these things, that would be awesome)
+(if anyone wants to link to getting started on any of these things, that would be awesome) *Reporting Bugs
-* Reporting Bugs
-* Starting Meetups
+*Starting Meetups
-* Making Fan Art
+*Making Fan Art
-* Doing UI mockups
+*Doing UI mockups
-* Spreading the Word
+*Spreading the Word
-* Participating in Weekly community meetings
+*Participating in Weekly community meetings
-* Blogging about Diaspora
+*Blogging about Diaspora
-* Writing copy
+*Writing copy
-* Doing translations
+*Doing translations
+*Writing documentaion
+*Writinig How-to guides/videos
-* Design/User Interface work
+*Design/User Interface work
-* Donating
+*Donating
-* Running a pod
+*Running a pod
-* Helping others installing pods
+*Helping others installing pods
-* Running Diaspora for your company or community
+*Running Diaspora for your company or community

 These are just a few ideas, and we love people who want to donate their skills to make our community more amazing.